AzizFauzi99/AzizFauzi99/Readme.md

 ## Hi there 👋

-My name is **Aziz Fatih Fauzi** and I am a student of **informatics**.
-I am passionate about the field of data and have a strong focus on **Data Science, Machine Learning, and Deep Learning**.
+My name is **Aziz Fatih Fauzi** and I am a freshgraduate of **informatics**.
+I am passionate about the field of data and have a strong focus on **Data Science, Machine Learning, and Generative AI**.
 I enjoy exploring the potential of data-driven solutions to solve real-world problems and am always looking for opportunities to expand my knowledge and skills in these areas.

 [![Linkedin: Aziz Fatih Fauzi](https://img.shields.io/badge/-Aziz%20Fatih%20Fauzi-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/aziz-fatih-fauzi-44233a228/)](https://www.linkedin.com/in/aziz-fatih-fauzi-44233a228/)
 [![GitHub azizfauzi99](https://img.shields.io/github/followers/azizfauzi99?label=follow&style=social)](https://github.com/azizfauzi99)